๐Ÿ’ฐCapitalism

 Capital

-• Increases labor productivity dramatically; a worker with machinery produces far more than one without
+• Increases labor productivity dramatically.
+A worker with machinery produces far more than one without.

-Compare: Land vs. Capital—both are physical inputs, but land is naturally occurring while capital is human-made.
+Compare: Land vs. Capital: both are physical inputs, but land is naturally occurring while capital is human-made.
 Land is generally fixed in supply; capital can be expanded through investment.
 If an FRQ asks about economic growth, capital accumulation is usually the key factor.

 The Catalyst: Entrepreneurship

-Capitalism distinguishes itself from other systems by emphasizing this fourth factor.
+Capitalism distinguishes itself from other economic systems by emphasizing this fourth factor.
 Without entrepreneurship, the other three factors remain idle or underutilized.

 Entrepreneurship

-• Drives innovation and competition, the engines that make capitalist economies dynamic rather than static
+• Drives innovation and competition, the engines that make capitalist economies dynamic rather than static.

-Compare: Labor vs. Entrepreneurship—both involve human activity, but labor provides effort within an existing production process while entrepreneurship creates and organizes that process.
+Compare: Labor vs. Entrepreneurship: both involve human activity, but labor provides effort within an existing production process while entrepreneurship creates and organizes that process.
 Workers earn wages; entrepreneurs earn (or lose) profits.

 Enhanced Inputs: Human Capital and Knowledge

-Modern economics recognizes that not all labor is equal—what workers know matters enormously.
+Modern economics recognizes that not all labor is equal.
+What workers know matters enormously.
 These factors explain why developed economies outproduce developing ones even with similar physical resources.

 Human Capital

-• Skills, education, and training embodied in workers that increase their productive capacity
+• Skills, education, and training embodied in workers that increase their productive capacity.

 Knowledge

-• Information, expertise, and intellectual property that improves production methods and creates new possibilities
+• Information, expertise, and intellectual property that improves production methods and creates new possibilities.

 Capital Distinctions: Physical vs. Financial